 Instructions: To be completed on Taskstream at the end of student teaching.
-Candidates will select an equity case study and will:
+Candidates will select a case study and will:

 - 1. Identify bias or unethical behaviors in the case. - 2.
 Describe the perspectives of the different players in the case. - 3.
 Suggest opportunities present. - 4.
 Generate both short and long term solutions. - 5.
-Use the Boise State Equity Case Study Rubric (Appendix E) to self-assess their case study.
+Use the Boise State Case Study Rubric (Appendix E) to self-assess their case study.

-Assessment: Liaisons will score written responses on the Boise State Equity Case Study Rubric.
+Assessment: Liaisons will score written responses on the Boise State Case Study Rubric.

-Activity 9: Professional Year Assessment and Individual Professional Learning Plan (Interns and Student Teachers)
+Activity 9: Professional Year Assessment & Individual Professional Learning Plan (Interns and Student Teachers)